bresilla/bibiman/README.md

 ## Issues and code improvement

 This is my first Rust project and, thus, also a learning process.
 If you find any issues or code flaws, please open an issue.
-PRs are also welcome, but I would prefer an issue first to discuss things.
+I plan to open PRs in the future when its a little bit less early alpha state.

 ## Alternatives